 - Becoming more sensitive to noise and light

-Causes Of Ehrliciosis In Cats
+Causes Of Ehrlichiosis In Cats

 Once a tick feeds on a cat’s blood, they transmit the disease.
 This happens around three to six hours after the tick attaches itself to the cat.

-Treatments For Ehrliciosis In Cats
+Treatments For Ehrlichiosis In Cats